lunalite/UITestLearning/README.md

 Unable to test certain APKs like those of other languages, or those like 'Power Me Off' since it might shut down the entire emulator.
-Or some which there are no clickables(flash games) Or those that require login and internet like Absolute EMR and AccuManager .
+Or some which there are no clickables(flash games) Or those that require login and internet like Absolute EMR and AccuManager.

+## Examples of such APKs
+* at.alladin.rmbt.android_20214.apk - no clickable buttons

 ## Updates
 ### 30 October 2017
 * Added enum states for app crashes
 * Fixed issue with APK that does not have androidmanifest.xml
+* Added timeout for inactivity and for clicking of a single button

 ### 28 October 2017
 * Fixed issue regarding horizontal panes

 ### 27 October 2017
 * Added timeout function of 400 seconds for overall testing

 ### 26 October 2017
 * Discovered several issues related to why UIautomator stops.
 They are: